-There are multiple reasons a tooth may need to be extracted but generally speaking it is to improve the health of the mouth.
+There are multiple reasons a tooth may need to be extracted but generally speaking it is to improve the health of the mouth and overall oral health.

 Working with our staff at Lehigh Oral and Maxillofacial Surgery, we can examine the tooth, or teeth, in question and evaluate if extraction is the right step.

-We can then discuss restorative options to improve your oral health, correct your bite and enhance your look, dental implant or dentures.
+We can then discuss restorative options to improve your oral health, correct your bite and enhance your look.

 The surgical extraction of a tooth means that cuts need to be made in the soft tissue and bone to retrieve the tooth.
 Surgical extraction is most common in teeth that are: